blittable/rustup/src/lessons/lesson_twelve/README.md

         base_tax + amount * compound_rate
     }
 }
 ```

-### dyn Keword

 * As a side note, if the content here, the API doc, and 'The Book' still leave you unclear on a topic,
 try [The Reference](https://doc.rust-lang.org/stable/reference/) Some of the explanations are excellent.
 Remarkably
 similar to some of the content here.  ;)

-Trait objects are dynamically sized and are behind a reference of some type.

-Traits used as return types need to be marked with ```dyn```

 ### Exercise

-In the below code, using a trait, create a converter between Kilos, Pounds, and Stone
+In the below below, using a trait, create a converter between Kilos, Pounds, and Stone

 {{#playpen src/main.rs}}